cpsxen/cps-xen/README.md

 - -S STRATEGY, --strategy=STRATEGY     Strategy to be used by the scheduler (int).
 STRATEGY can either be 0 (rate-monotonic), 1 (deadline-monotonic) or 2 (fixed priority).
 - -D DEADLINE, --deadline=DEADLINE     Deadline (int)

-In case of the rate-monotonic and deadline-monotonic policies the priorities will be calculated automatically:
+The priorities will be calculated automatically:
-* if a perioid respectively a deadline changes
+* if a period respectively a deadline has been changed
-* if the strategy has switched from fixed priority
+* if a strategy has been switched
+* if a new VM has been instantiated

+Since Linux Kernel version 3.12 a new netback model has been introduced which utilizes multiple kernel threads for packet processing.
+Each VM has beed given a dedicated process *vif*.
+The scheduling priority of this process can be synchronized with the VMM-scheduler priority of the corresponding VM.
+This step will provide lower latencies and jitter as well as tighter response time bounds for the given VM.

 ### Conditions of Use